pedrobaigorri/Getting-and-Cleaning-Data/final_project/CodeBook.md

 Following the requirements of the final assignment the transformations performed on the dataset have been the following:

 ### Step 1 - Merges the training and the test sets to create one data set.

+After loading the files into R, I used the functions rbind to join the datasets of train and tests.

+I performed this operation for the datasets and also to the labels.

+In addition I added to both datasets two columns of index, to ensure that the position of the rows can be stored during the rest of transformation processes.
+The creation of this indexes columns was done with the following code:

+<<->>
+label_train_test$index <- seq(1:nrow(label_train_test))

+@